zoushucai/journalabbr/README.md

 ## Function

-Implementing journal abbreviation for the 'Journal' field in BibTex file
+Implementing journal abbreviation for the 'Journal' field in BibTex file.

 ## Install